-The GDPR requires that personal data be processed according to many of the same principles as under the previous Data Protection Act 1998.
-However, employers should note, in particular, that the GDPR has new requirements:
+The GDPR requires that personal data be processed according to many of the same principles as under the previous Data Protection Act 1998 regime.
+However, employers should note, in particular, that the GDPR introduced requirements:

 - that restrict the use of consent as a justification for processing data;

 - on demonstrating compliance through the documentation of data processing activities;

 - on adopting organisational measures for data protection such as policies and practices; and